spectrocloud/librarium/content/docs/09.5-security/08-infrastructure.md

 import WarningBox from 'shared/components/WarningBox';
 import InfoBox from 'shared/components/InfoBox';

-# Infrastructure Security
+# Overview

 Palette has security controls for the operating system, containers, and Kubernetes.
-Data is also protected with secure keys, encryption, secure communication, standard authentication/authorization, and API security.
+Data is protected with secure keys, encryption, secure communication, standard authentication and authorization, and API security.
 Audit logs record actions taken on the platform.

 <br />